jithingeorgeofl/assignment1/README.md

 ## `Standard Interface`

-This interface is used to represent the structure of the performance of the student in a particular grade.
+This interface is used to represent the structure of the performance of the app.student in a particular grade.
 This will contain the following details:
-- `firsTermMarks` : This is used to get the first term marks of a student
+- `firsTermMarks` : This is used to get the first term marks of a app.student
-- `secondTermMarks` : This is used to get the second term marks of a student
+- `secondTermMarks` : This is used to get the second term marks of a app.student
-- `isOngoing` : This is basically to know if the student has completed the grade.
+- `isOngoing` : This is basically to know if the app.student has completed the grade.

 ## `Standard IMPL`